istallworthy/devMSMs/README.md

 - step-by-step user guidance to *deveMSMs* worflow in the form of vignettes and a <a href="https://github.com/istallworthy/devMSMs/blob/main/examplePipelineRevised.Rmd">R markdown template file</a> for users new to the MSM technique and R programming

-- accompanying <a href="https://github.com/istallworthy/devMSMsHelpers">helper functions</a> to assist users in preparing and inspecting their data prior to use of *devMSMs*
+- an accompanying suite of <a href="https://github.com/istallworthy/devMSMsHelpers">helper functions</a> to assist users in preparing and inspecting their data prior to use of *devMSMs*

 - conceptual introduction and example empirical application in accompanying tutorial paper